aidenkeating/digger-installer/provision-osx/README.md

 * `http://developer.apple.com` - To download developer certificates and Xcode.
 * `https://npmjs.org` - To install NPM packages.

-***Note: Other external hosts may be required depending on what other packages you specify to install.***
+***Note: Other external hosts may be required depending on what other packages you specify to install from Homebrew etc.***

 ## Install Homebrew
 Installs Homebrew on the node.